wudixiaop/ShaderlabVS/README.md

 ShaderlabVS
 ===========

 ShaderlabVS is a Visual Studio Plugin for Unity3D shader programming.
+Latest releae build can be found at [here](http://wudixiaop.github.io/shaderlabvs-release-page.html)

 ####Screenshot Preview